haskus/haskus-manual/source/system/tutorial/building.rst

 ------------------------------------------------------------------------------

 To get started, you need to install the ``haskus-system-build`` program.
-It is available in Hackage in the `haskus-system-build
+It is available on Hackage in the `haskus-system-build
-<https://hackage.haskell.org/package/haskus-system-build>`_ so you can install
+<https://hackage.haskell.org/package/haskus-system-build>`_.
+You can install it
-it from here using you favorite method or install it from source as follows:
+from here using you favorite method or install the latest version from source as
+follows:

 .. code:: bash